 And if you trust them, whenever they say something is wrong with you – you will believe it.
 You will trust what they say.

-I grew up trusting adults whenever they told me I was having an attitude.
+I grew up trusting adults whenever they told me I was having an attitude (one side of my family is made up of crooks).
 But I never had one.
 They made me think something was wrong with me.

 I remember my old man was kicking me out of the house for no reason.
 I knocked on the door and tried reasoning with him.

 He opened the door while shouting at me.
 His spit getting on my face.
 And he told me “You’re mad!?
 Huh!?
 You’re mad!?
 Punch me right here!”, he pointed at his cheek.
 Practically shoving his face toward me.

 I calmly replied “I’m not even mad”.
 And I genuinely wasn’t.

 I didn’t punch him like he wanted – I know now he was trying to get me arrested.